json-api/json-api/format/index.md

 // ...
 ```

-The `author` relationship includes both a URL for the relationship itself, which allows the client to change the related author without deleting the
+The `author` relationship includes a URL for the relationship itself (which allows the client to change the related author without deleting the
-`people` object, a URL to fetch the resource objects, and linkage information for the current compound document.
+`people` object), a URL to fetch the resource objects, and linkage information for the current compound document.

 The `comments` relationship is simpler: it just provides a URL to fetch the comments.
 The following resource object, which provides the
 `comments` relationship as a string value rather than an object, is equivalent: